iow-esm/main/Readme.md

 ```

 where `prepare-before-run` is optional and can be omitted, which is usually the case if it is not the very first run on a target.

+The second argument `prepare-before-run` is obligatory for the very first run if the necessary mapping files are not part of the setup yet.
+Putting this argument will create necessary mapping files in the destination directories.
+However, for all following runs *this is an optional argument and should be omitted*, unless you really want to re-create the mapping files.

 The setup updates are transferred in the order they appear, where the last one can, in principle, overwrite the ones before.
 *Note that you should not use the keyword `prepare-before-run` for a setup, otherwise the script will be confused.*